hht-99/hht-portfolio/index.md

 Welcome!
 I’m a Medicinal Chemistry PhD researcher transitioning into **data engineering, software development, and data analytics**.

-This webistes serves a home for my portfolio of projects focused on building clean, well-structured analytical and automation projects using  **Python, Pandas, SQL, Git, Excel, and RDKit**.
+This website serves a home for my portfolio of projects focussed on building clean, well-structured analytical and automation projects using  **Python, Pandas, SQL, Git, Excel, and RDKit**.

 📍 Leeds, UK
 📫 tran.harry99@gmail.com